gvitaly87/cpnt262-a5/README.md

 ### Context

 A three page fruit website, now fully working with MongoDB.
-The image api, as well as the individual image pages are generated using mongodb, and the mongoose module.
+The image api, as well as the individual image pages are generated using MongoDB, and the mongoose MongoDB object.

 ### Notes

 - Error messages are fully displayed on the server console while providing the client with a generic code/message.
-- Routes is exported as a function so I can pass arguments to it in A5
 - The views use a template which then fills in the page content
 - PathURL is replaced with imgName and imgExt.
 - Can click images to stretch them to a full screen
-- Animated Gallery was removed(might return to it later),
+- Decided against passing my routes function the Image model instead of requiring it.
+Not sure which is the better practice.

 ---